 Bees are very efficient.
 One bee can pollinate on average 2000 flowers a day.
 They are used as commercial pollinators in the US, and service over a 100 crops in North America.
 There are many different species of bee.
 Some of them are specialists and work well with specific plants.

 Farmers need bee diversity to service their crops.
-There is even evidence that the right bee improves the quality of crops produced.
+There is even evidence that the right bee species improves the quality of crops produced.
 In one study well managed pollination increased crop yield by 24%.
 Some plants need multiple pollination visits.
 Without these the fruit can be small or misshapen

-A world without bees would not mean that we starve.
+A world without honey bees would not mean that we starve.
 Staples such as rice, wheat and potatoes don’t need to be pollinated.
 However, a lot of the foods that add colour, vitamins and taste to our diet would not survive, such as fruits, some vegetables, nuts and oils.

-Bees also produce honey.
+Honey bees also produce honey.
 Apart from tasting delicious it also has antiseptic and antibacterial properties.
 Bees also produce wax.
 Wax has hundreds of uses, for example to make candles or beauty products.

 What’s happening to bees?

-Bees are dying at an alarming rate.
+Native bees are dying at an alarming rate.
 The National Agriculture Statistics Service (NAS) states in 1947 there were 5.9 million colonies in the US.
 In 2007 there were only 2.4 million, that’s 60% less bees.
 A US study in 2007 documented losses of 36% in managed colonies across the US in only 1 year.
 This is happening around the world.